-While the bulls would always be bulls and while the sheep would always be sheep, the responsibility for the failures that resulted in the GFC in this overused farming metaphor, shouldn’t fall on Wall Street, on the City of Dreams as we all know that the dog-eat-dog world of NYC would force the bulls to chase whatever profits the rules would allow them to pursue, but rather the responsibility should have fallen on those entrusted with the responsibility of the farm residing 227 miles south-west of the Big Apple.
+While the bulls would always be bulls and while the sheep would always be sheep, the responsibility for the failures that resulted in the GFC, using this now overused farming metaphor, shouldn’t fall on Wall Street, on the City of Dreams as we all know that the dog-eat-dog world of NYC would force the bulls to chase whatever profits the rules would allow them to pursue, but rather the responsibility should have fallen on those entrusted with the responsibility of the farm residing 227 miles south-west of the Big Apple.
 Washington’s stupidity and corruption, and desire to appease the public through utopic yet myopic policies, lead to New York’s sins, which further corrupted and always will corrupt Washington where the main failure of any capitalistic system is, and always will be, its propensity to become less capitalistic overtime.

 The Rain will come…